kaby76/AntlrVSIX/doc/building.md

 AntlrVSIX provides a template, available in NET Core and NET Framework flavors, which defines a self-contained application with a simple grammar and parser.

+__Important installation notes for Antlr4BuildTasks!__
+* Installed Java tool chain.
+* Downloaded the Java-based Antlr tool chain (a jar file).
+* Set the environment variable JAVA_HOME to the directory of the java installation.
+* Set the environment variable Antlr4BuildTasks to the path of the downloaded Antlr jar file.
+* Do not include the generated .cs Antlr parser files in the CSPROJ file for your program.
+The generated parser code is placed in the build temp output directory and automatically included.
+* Make sure you do not have a version skew between the Java Antlr tool and the runtime versions!!!!!

 ## Creating an Antlr Application from the Project Templates